kpflugshaupt/Docker-Conda/projects/README.md

 Clone projects to this directory.

-* All projects will be mounted in the container.
+* All projects will be mounted in the container when the conatainer is created using `make up`
 * A conda environment will be created for each project with `environment.yml` in the root of the project

 ## [Symlinks on Windows with Git Bash](https://www.joshkel.com/2018/01/18/symlinks-in-windows/)